The Night Series continued.

 There’s one bit of advice that’s not provided in the owner booklets for new puppies: avoid women in white pants.

-I have just finished apologizing to the once meticulous gray-haired woman, offered to pay for the cleaning of her pants, and am trying to stop the wriggling puppy at the end of the leash from inflicting further damage when I notice a man in the bushes.
+I have just finished apologizing one hundred times to the once meticulous gray-haired woman, offered to pay for the cleaning of her once very white pants, and am trying to stop the wriggling puppy at the end of the leash from inflicting further damage when I notice a man in the bushes.
 It’s not just any man.
 It’s a Rossi man and the Damien one at that.

 “What the f . . .”
 Damien mutters, glances from Shandy who has a good grip on his jeans to me.
 “Figures.”